knmnyn/hugo-blox/content/authors/duy/_index.md

 bio: My name is Duy.
 I am currently working as an AI Engineer at Creative Force and graduated from Hanoi University of Science and Technology (HUST).
 With a strong foundation in machine learning research and a growing passion for Generative AI, I seek opportunities to contribute to meaningful and impactful research.

 interests:
+  - Generative AI
-  - Generative AI: Large Language Models (LLMs), Diffusion Models
+  - Large Language Models (LLMs)
+  -Diffusion Models
   - Deep Learning Architectures
   - Statistical Modeling